JDIVE/macdots/README.md

 The install script will:
 - Back up any existing configuration files
-- Use GNU Stow to create symlinks from your home directory to the files in this repository
+- Use GNU Stow to create symlinks from your home directory to the files within the `home`, `config`, and `ssh` packages in this repository

 ## Requirements